Fog of war: In video games

 In the computer game Freeciv, completely unexplored areas are fully black, while explored but currently unobserved areas are covered in a grey shroud.

-Fog of war active in Field Commander.
-The player can see units on his own base (left side), but the 'fog' (right side) obscures enemy movement, limiting units' visibility.

-Fog of war in Halo Wars.
-The left portion, which is greyed out, limits the player's visibility and only the friendly units (right side) are visible.

 A computer's ability to effectively hide information from a player is seen as a distinct advantage over board games when simulating war.
 Fog of war in strategy video games refers to enemy units, and often terrain, being hidden from the player; this is lifted once the area is explored, but the information is often fully or partially re-hidden whenever the player does not have a unit in that area.

 The earliest use of fog of war was in the 1977 game Empire by Walter Bright.
 Another early use of fog of war was the 1978 game Tanktics designed by Chris Crawford, which was criticized for its unreliable and "confusing" fog of war system.
 Crawford, in 1982, suggested "limit[ing] the amount of information available to the human player" to compensate for the computer's lack of intelligence.
 In a 1988 Computer Gaming World article Dave Arneson called fog of war "one of the biggest 'plus' factors in computer simulations", while Crawford concluded, using Tanktics as an example, that video game fog of war systems became less "fun" the more realistic they were, leading the medium to instead use simplified systems.